chongzhizhao/chongzhizhao.github.io/gem5/clusivity.md

-##What does "mostly inclusive/exclusive" mean?
+## What does "mostly inclusive/exclusive" mean?

 In mem/cache/base.cc, allocOnFill() suggest that "mostly inclusive" ensures allocation upon fill.
 This is called when a miss happens and marks the MSHR entry so it will be allocated.
 Thus, for block allocation, the cache is strictly inclusive.

+The more important question here is whether the same cache line in upper level caches are evicted upon an eviction.

-##Upon eviction, is a cache line evicted from all cache levels?
+## Upon eviction, is a cache line evicted from all cache levels?

-##How is clflush instruction implemented?
+## How is clflush instruction implemented?

-##How is a replacement eviction implemented?
+## How is a replacement eviction implemented?

+## What does it take to implement strict clusivity?